Community specialist palliative care service

 Our community teams in Barnet Enfield and Haringey continue to provide palliative care support to people at home.
 Due to the coronavirus pandemic we are offering support through virtual consultations and over the telephone where appropriate.
 We also continue to offer home visits when they are required and our staff will wear personal protective equipment (PPE) to keep people safe.

 Prior to visiting we will ask screening questions to assess the risk of coronavirus in a household, our priority is patient and staff safety.
-The PPE used on each visit will be as a minimum; apron, gloves and a surgical mask and where possible staff will maintain a distance of 2 meters.
+The PPE used on each visit will be as a minimum; apron, gloves and a surgical mask and where possible staff will maintain a distance of two metres.

 Palliative Care Support Service (PCSS) – providing carers and registered nurses to people at home

 Prior to all home care shifts being booked we will ask screening questions to assess the risk of coronavirus and all of our staff will wear PPE when working in the community including; aprons gloves and masks.